 Step 5: Feeding Frenzy – Who’s Hungry?!

-Grab a handful of sprouts or break off a chunk of fodder to take out to the animals.
-Some people like to use a feeder to keep the sprouts contained – or even just toss them on the ground for your animals to enjoy!
+Grab a handful of sprouts to take out to your flock.
+Some people like to use a feeder to keep the sprouts contained – or even just toss them on the ground for your birds to enjoy!

 While many factors can contribute to sprouting issues like mold growth, the main causes are: